Certification Program

 Domain 5 — Neuro-Rehab Progressions & Neuroplasticity

-Chiropractic integration: The DC delivers a non-pharmacologic, non-surgical toolkit precisely positioned for plasticity-driven recovery — sensory stimulation, manual therapy, and graded sensorimotor demand layered across each visit.
+Chiropractic integration: The DC delivers a non-pharmacologic toolkit precisely positioned for plasticity-driven recovery.

 • Dose-response sequencing for vestibular and oculomotor drills